 Because the labrum’s difficult to visualize and impossible to move from the outside like other muscles, your doctor’s diagnosis relies on invasive procedures.
 But he’ll still talk to you about your specific medical history concerning any recent trauma you may have had.

 A probable diagnosis can be reached by injecting an anesthetic into your hip joint.
 If there’s pain relief, then the problem’s in the joint.
-Imaging is the gold standard for diagnosing a hip labral tear and may include an x-rays, MRI or arthroscopic exam.
+Imaging is the gold standard for diagnosing a hip labral tear and may include x-rays, MRI, or arthroscopic exam.

 Surgical hip labral tear treatment is required in some cases.
 It’s called arthroscopic surgery.
 You may be eligible for one of two procedures, depending on your injury:

 No matter what type of treatment you need for a hip labral tear, the Sports and Pain Institute of NY helps you get back in your game as quickly and as painlessly as possible.

 Do you have any questions about the labral tear treatment we offer in NYC?
 Would you like to schedule an appointment with the best-rated pain management doctor Febin Melepura MD of a sports pain management clinic in New York?
 Please contact our office for a consultation with the pain relief specialist in Midtown Manhattan.Sports Injury & Pain Management Clinic of New York